Bargara FC Inc. expects all Parents and Guardians to abide by the Code of Conduct at all times.

 - Getting too pushy or believing that you are indispensable, let the coach do the coaching;

-- Telling your child what he/she did wrong after a tough competition;
+- Telling your child what he/she did wrong after any game or training sessions;

 - Making your child feel guilty by reminding them about all the time, money and sacrifices you are making for his or her sport;